Buckhouse/buckhouse.github.io/README.md

 }
 ```

-Thumbnail sizing is handled with a padding-based aspect ratio technique to ensure consistent square thumbnails regardless of the original image dimensions:
+Thumbnail sizing is handled with a padding-based aspect ratio technique to ensure consistent square thumbnails regardless of the original image or video dimensions:

 ```css
 .artwork-card-sizer {